JeffDeCola/my-go-examples/messaging/protobuf-NATS-publish-subscribe/README.md

 # protobuf-NATS-publish-subscribe example

-`protobuf-NATS-publish-subscribe`  _sends a protobuf msg over NATS from a client to a server using publish and subscribe._
+`protobuf-NATS-publish-subscribe` _is an example of sending a protobuf msg over NATS from a client to a server using publish and subscribe._

 [GitHub Webpage](https://jeffdecola.github.io/my-go-examples/)